gersta/testcontainers-podman-demo/README.md

 ```
 - i: allows us to specify an identity file to use for the connection
 - p: specify the port to establish the SSL connection on.
 Note: The VM does not expose SSH on 22 as usually done
+- N: do not execute anything.
+Keeps the terminal window open
 - L: Forward connections from the local socket to the remote socket
 ```